 Coimbatore district reports two new cases of COVID-19

-The overall toll remained as 1,052 as no new deaths were reported by the Health Department.
-The district had two active cases.
+The overall toll remained at 1,052 as no new deaths were reported by the Health Department.
+The district had only one active case as one person recovered from COVID-19.

 - Comments will be moderated by The Hindu editorial team.